Celebrating Easter with family is wonderful; however, if you have four legged family members, here are five tips to keep them safe this Easter.

 Nobody wants their egg hunt interrupted by a trip to the vet so be aware of these five hazards to keep your furry loved ones safe this Easter!

 Do your Easter plans not include Fido or Boots?
 TAILored Pet Services is here to help.
 We can check on your pets while you enjoy your time away.
-Visit our rates page for more information.
+Contact us for more information.